 The best part for me?
 That even with all my quirks, I have found a partner in life who finds me cool AND who wants to join me in all the craziness that may come.
 I mean, what else could I ask for!?

-So if you want to join us in this journey, or simply understand better what it is we’re talking about, make sure to follow us here, subscribe to our newsletter for exclusive content, and give us some love on social media.
+So if you want to join us in this journey, or simply understand better what it is we’re talking about, make sure to follow us here and give us some love on social media.
 We look forward to receiving your questions, suggestions and feedback.
 Feel free to contact through comments, DM’s, or by writing to us directly.

 Happy reading and thank you for supporting our dream!